w3f/Grants-Program/applications/decentralized-security-marketplace.md

 #### Tagline: Decentralized Security Marketplace

-This project aims to build a platform connecting a broad community of engineers and web3 projects that need audits.
-For web3 projects, community contests and bounties can provide more time&cost flexibility and better capabilities diversity than traditional security audits.
-For engineers, the platform offers the ability to learn with a vast community and gain experience in a wide range of web3 projects, guaranteeing payments for work done.
+This project aims to build a universal escrow protocol on !ink to let other developer build their own marketplaces or manage their payments in transparent and fair way.
+This project derives an idea of decentralised security marketplace proposed by the grants team, so the use-case described below respect an idea about security audits.
+However this project may be used in many other ways.

 Actors: